|

 responsible to steer the auction – perhaps partscore, game, or

 maybe heading for slam.
+We will begin

 with a typical scenario where responder holds a very good hand,